10/17/2015: Some corrections.

 Sephiroth turned back to his remaining companion, who looked sorely disturbed both by Genesis' virulence and by the last scene in general.

-"Let's go," he said, turning away.
+"Let's go," he said, brushing by him.
 "Your business in Kalm is done, isn't it?"

-Cloud displayed what seemed to be an uncharacteristic burst of emotion, smacking a hand against his face with a sonorous swearword, before he reluctantly fell into step with him.
+Cloud then had what looked to be an uncharacteristic burst of emotion; he smacked a hand against his face with a sonorous swearword, before reluctantly falling into step with him.

 Five months later